The Penny Dreadfuls: TV & BBC Radio (2007–present)

 The troupe appeared on television in 2007 with a sketch in BBC Three's Comedy Shuffle.
 They then made the transfer onto radio in January 2008 with their own show, The Brothers Faversham, guest starring Miles Jupp and Ingrid Oliver.
 The four-part series was a fictional biography following the life and demise of one of the Faversham brothers.
 A second series, More Brothers Faversham, was broadcast in October 2008 and later broadcast on BBC Radio 4.

 Following on from this shift towards narrative comedy, in 2009 they wrote a comic retelling of the story of Guy Fawkes for the Afternoon Drama slot on Radio 4.
-While they returned to the sketch format for their 2010 Edinburgh Fringe show. their radio comedy followed in the vein of Guy Fawkes, writing a new historical comedy every year (except 2010 and 2013) for BBC Radio 4.
+While they returned to the sketch format for their 2010 Edinburgh Fringe show. their radio comedy followed in the vein of Guy Fawkes, writing a new historical comedy every year (except 2010 and 2013) for BBC Radio 4 until 2020.

 In 2011 Margaret Cabourn-Smith played a supporting role in Revolution, and became a regular fixture in most subsequent The Penny Dreadfuls Presents... plays.
 From 2012 onward, each play in The Penny Dreadfuls Presents... series was credited solely to Reed.